 Thanks to a growing array of web-based services, canceling your cable subscription no longer means missing out on your favorite programs.
 Here’s a look at some of the more popular options:

 - Streaming video-on-demand.
-Streaming services such as Netflix, Hulu Plus, and Amazon Prime offer a wide variety of TV shows and movies that you can access any time you choose.
-At about $8 per month (slightly less for Amazon Prime), a subscription to one of these services is a steal compared with the $1,080 average yearly cable bill.
-To stream the content directly to your TV, you’ll also need to purchase a device like Apple TV ($99) or Roku ($49), or use a gaming system, like Nintendo Wii.
+Streaming services such as Netflix, Hulu Plus, and Amazon Prime and many others offer a wide variety of TV shows and movies that you can access any time you choose.
+At about $10-20 per month, a subscription to one of these services is a steal compared with the $2,400 average yearly cable bill.
+To stream the content directly to your TV you’ll also need to purchase a Smart TV or device like a Firestick or Roku, or use a gaming system like Nintendo Wii or Sony Playstation.
 An even less expensive option is to connect your computer or smart device directly to your TV with a cable or cord.
 And for mobile viewing, these subscriptions include an app that you can download to your tablet or smartphone.

 - Free online programming.
 Major TV networks like NBC, ABC, and FOX make full episodes of some programs available on their own websites, for free.
-You can also view a variety of TV shows and movies on Hulu without a subscription.
+You can also view a variety of TV shows and movies on Hulu, Peacock, and others without a subscription.